Last updated: March 2026

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →

 A 35L backpack is the carry-on sweet spot on Southwest.
-Well within the 24 × 16 × 10 inch limit, this size never draws attention.
+Well within the 24 × 16 × 10 inch limit, this size rarely draws attention.
 Southwest's all-737 fleet means consistent overhead bin size across routes — no regional jet surprises.
 At 35L, you can handle 5–7 day trips one-bag style.
 If you need more, check a bag for free.
 Southwest is the airline where 35L feels effortless.
 No fare class restrictions, no bin anxiety, no fee pressure.

 Will a 25L backpack fit on Southwest? →